-Fresh evidence drawn from the credit markets of 47 African countries suggests that women entrepreneurs in Africa in general, and North Africa in particular, are more likely to self-select out of the credit market because of low perceived creditworthiness.
+Fresh evidence drawn from the credit markets of 47 African countries suggests that women entrepreneurs in Africa, in general, and in North Africa, in particular, are more likely to self-select out of the credit market because of low perceivedcreditworthiness.
 These women did not apply for loans or lines of credit because they were discouraged by their own perception that their applications would be denied.
 Our study finds that women managers of micro and small firms are more likely than men to self-select out of the credit market.

-Along with this key finding, we observed three stunning phenomena which reinforce our ‘demand-side’ hypothesis.
-First, the complexity of application procedures and unfavourable loan and credit terms did not discourage women entrepreneurs from applying for credit.
+Along with this key finding, we observed three stunning phenomena that reinforce our “demand-side” hypothesis.
+First, the complexity of application procedures and unfavorable loan and credit terms did not discourage women entrepreneurs from applying for credit.
 Second, women entrepreneurs’ self-selection was not found to relate to the observed creditworthiness of their firms.
-And, finally, women’s self-selection persisted even in the absence of discriminatory lending practices – suggesting that this behaviour is not merely a response to discrimination by financial institutions.
+And, finally, women’s self-selection persisted even in the absence of discriminatory lending practices, suggesting that this behavior is not merely a response to discrimination by financial institutions.

-Such evidence presents an opportunity to close the persistent gender gap for access to finance in Africa and presumably other developing regions too.
-African decision-makers should, can, and must do more to address demand-side factors: such as the financial literacy of women and girls.
+Such evidence presents an opportunity to close the persistent gender gap in access to finance in Africa and presumably in other developing regions too.
+African decision makers should, can, and must do more to address demand-side factors, such as the financial literacy of women and girls.
 This is indispensable in today’s rapidly changing and complex credit market.
-Even in a country like Kenya, which has a sound financial system and many women-specific programmes, women entrepreneurs still face numerous demand-side challenges to accessing those funds.
-Financially-literate entrepreneurs make more informed financial decisions overall and assess their creditworthiness more objectively.
+Even in a country like Kenya, which has a sound financial system and many women-specific programs, women entrepreneurs still face numerous demand-side challenges to accessing those funds.
+Financially literate entrepreneurs make more informed financial decisions overall and assess their creditworthiness more objectively.
 Hence, arming women entrepreneurs with the appropriate financial knowledge and skills will boost their effective engagement in the credit market.

-One pioneer model is Malaysia’s Women Entrepreneur Financing Programme, which equips women with the knowledge and skills needed to enhance their strategic business ability in key functional areas, including financial management, marketing, leadership, and technology.
-The programme has helped close Malaysia’s gender gap in borrowing.
+One pioneer model is Malaysia’s Women Entrepreneur Financing Programme, which equips women with the knowledge and skills to enhance their strategic business ability in key functional areas, including financial management, marketing, leadership, and technology.
+The program has helped close Malaysia’s gender gap in borrowing.

-Another gender empowerment vehicle is the African Development Bank’s Affirmative Finance Action for Women in Africa (AFAWA) programme, which facilitates women’s access to finance via an innovative risk-sharing mechanism.
+Another gender empowerment vehicle is the African Development Bank’s Affirmative Finance Action for Women in Africa (AFAWA) program, which facilitates women’s access to finance via an innovative risk-sharing mechanism.
 AFAWA offers capacity building services for women entrepreneurs and advocates for reforms to support women-owned businesses.
-Last year, G7 leaders pledged US$251million to back the programme aimed at unlocking US$3billion in private sector funding.
+Last year, G7 leaders pledged $251 million to back the program aimed at unlocking $3 billion in private sector funding.

 Africa’s gender gap in access to finance can have a dramatic impact on social and economic progress.
 Women today dominate African agriculture, the continent’s most important sector.
 When women farmers lack access to financial services, their ability to invest in modern technologies to raise their productivity is limited.
 They cannot diversify their farms.
 They cannot grow high-value crops and invest in assets such as livestock.
 And they cannot invest in better nutrition for their children.

-The fashion industry in sub-Saharan Africa is also dominated by women, whose small businesses connect a vibrant cotton-textile-garment industry that produces a whopping US$31billion annually.
+The fashion industry in sub-Saharan Africa is also dominated by women, whose small businesses connect a vibrant cotton-textile-garment industry that produces a whopping $31 billion annually.
 Without access to financing, women-owned enterprises and entrepreneurs struggle to tap into higher-value areas of the fashion industry.

-With greater access to finance working capital, many African women entrepreneurs will see their businesses blossom, paving the road toward a better future for everyone.
+With greater access to finance working capital, many African women entrepreneurs will see their businesses blossom, paving a road toward a better future for everyone.